Security and software updates

-- Use the Primary Tenant Relay Group as my Default Relay Group (for unassigned Relays): By default, the Primary Tenant gives Tenants access to the its Relays, which means that Tenants do not need to set up their own Relays for security updates.
-If you do not want your Tenant environment to use those shared Relays, deselect this option and set up dedicated Relays for this Tenant.
+- Use the Primary Tenant Relay Group as my Default Relay Group (for unassigned Relays): By default, the primary tenant gives other tenants access to the its relays.
+This way, tenants don't need to set up their own relays.
+If you don't want other tenants to share the primary tenant's relays, deselect this option and create separate relays for other tenants.

-If your Primary Tenant has chosen to not share their Default Relay group, when you click Administration > Updates > Relay Groups, the Relay Group Name will be "Default Relay Group" rather than "Primary Tenant Relay Group", and you will need to set up your own dedicated Relays.This setting appears only if you have enabled Multi-Tenant mode.
+If this option is deselected, when you click Administration > Updates > Relay Groups, the relay group name will be "Default Relay Group" rather than "Primary Tenant Relay Group".This setting appears only if you have enabled multi-tenant mode.

 Trend Micro Download Center